Taher2011/transactions/spring-transaction-01/readme.txt

 b) If the calling service i.e. "joinOrganization() in OrganzationService" does not have a transaction then "insertEmployee() in EmployeeService" method will create new transaction.

-So in the case of REQUIRED the "insertEmployee() in EmployeeService" will make use of calling service trx if it exists, else it will create new trx.
+So in the case of REQUIRED the "insertEmployee() in EmployeeService" will make use of calling service trx if it exists, else it will create its own new trx.